fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/chart-types/column-bar-net.md

 ---
-title: Column and Bar charts | FusionCharts
+title: Column and Bar Charts | FusionCharts
-description: This article outlines the steps to create column and Bar charts
+description: This article outlines the steps to create column and bar charts
-heading: Column and Bar charts
+heading: Column and Bar Charts
 ---

 Let's create a Column 2D chart showing the "Most popular programming language".